openshift/enhancements/enhancements/microshift/low-latency-workloads-on-microshift.md

 1. User creates an osbuild blueprint:
    - (optional) User configures `[customizations.kernel]` in the blueprint if the values are known beforehand.
 This could prevent from necessary reboot after applying tuned profile.
-   - User adds `kernel-rt` package to the blueprint
+   - (optional) User adds `kernel-rt` package to the blueprint
-   - User adds `microshift-low-latency` RPM to the blueprint
+   - User adds `microshift-tuned.rpm` to the blueprint
    - User enables `microshift-tuned.service`
    - User supplies additional configs using blueprint:
      - /etc/tuned/microshift-low-latency-variables.conf
      - /etc/microshift/config.yaml to configure Kubelet
+     - /etc/microshift/tuned.json to configure `microshift-tuned.service`
 1. User builds the blueprint
 1. User deploys the commit / installs the system.
 1. System boots